The latest on used car prices:

 Overall Used Car Market Update

 Let’s start with the big picture.
-Data form Black Book shows that wholesale used car prices are up nearly 40% from the beginning of 2021.
+Data form Black Book shows that wholesale used car prices are up more than 40% from the beginning of 2021.
 In the graph below 2021 is the purple line.
 You can see the insane increase in price as compared to last year, 2019, and 2009.
+The weekly changes in wholesale price appear to be getting larger.

 Retail prices are increasing as well, but not as rapidly as wholesale prices.
-Retail prices are up 28% from the beginning of 2021.
+Retail prices are now up 29% from the beginning of 2021.
 Again, you can compare this year to those in the recent past.
 The price increase is truly remarkable.
+Our expectation is that retail used car prices will continue to increase so long as the chip shortage is effecting new car supply.

 A major issue facing car dealers is the fact that used car inventory levels are much lower than they should be.
 Again, the purple line shows 2021, and you can see that dealers have 17% fewer used vehicles listed for sale right now as compared to the beginning of this year.